Tom DeLonge: Conspiracy theories and aliens

 DeLonge has been a believer in aliens, UFOs, and conspiracy theories since his youth, well before founding Blink-182.
-Band member Travis Barker said in a 2019 interview that he is incredibly passionate about them and would look for UFOs outside the tour bus window and even create search parties to find Bigfoot.
+Band member Travis Barker said in a 2019 interview with Joe Rogan that DeLonge is incredibly passionate about them and would look for UFOs outside the tour bus window and even create search parties to find Bigfoot.

 In 2014, DeLonge shared an article on Twitter which purported that the Smithsonian Institution had admitted to destroying thousands of skeletons belonging to giant humans in the early 1900s; the article was published by World Daily News Report, a satirical website whose disclaimer page clarifies that it publishes content of a fictional nature.

 In 2015, DeLonge founded an entertainment company called To the Stars, Inc. which, in 2017, he merged into a larger To the Stars Academy of Arts & Sciences.
 Aside from the entertainment division, the new company has aerospace and science divisions dedicated to ufology and the fringe science proposals of To the Star's co-founder, Harold Puthoff.
+The evolution of the company was motivated by the contacts DeLonge has had with the Air Force establishment and high ranked people in aerospace companies collaborating with the Pentagon.

-In a 2018 financial statement filed with the SEC, the company reported that it "has incurred losses from operations and has an accumulated deficit at June 30, 2018 of $37,432,000.
-These factors raise doubt about the Company’s ability to continue as a going concern."
+In a 2018 financial statement filed with the SEC, the company reported that it "has incurred losses from operations and has an accumulated deficit at June 30, 2018, of $37,432,000.
+These factors raise doubt about the Company's ability to continue as a going concern."

 In 2019, the company produced the History Channel television show Unidentified: Inside America's UFO Investigation, about the USS Nimitz UFO incident, which also features DeLonge.

 In April 2020, the Pentagon officially declassified three videos which had been previously leaked by people claiming they showed UFOs; DeLonge had previously released the videos through his company in 2017.

 Personal life

 In 1996, DeLonge began dating Jennifer Jenkins, whom he had known since high school.
 They were married in Coronado, California, on May 26, 2001.
 The band Jimmy Eat World performed at the reception and DeLonge gave each groomsman, including Mark Hoppus, silver yo-yos from Tiffany's.
-The couple had two children, a daughter named Ava (July 15, 2002) and a son named Jonas (born August 16, 2006), before divorcing in 2019.
+The couple had a daughter and a son, before divorcing in 2019.

-DeLonge married his girlfriend, Rita Marie, in May 2021.
+DeLonge married his girlfriend, Rose-Marie Berryman, in May 2021.